ADA-SITE-JML/a3-hashing-MalikovM7/README.md

 24 March: It is my first log, here I want to explain where I will write my code and what hashing technique I will use.
 I will write a console app on C# .NET 6.0, and will use SHA256 hashing function which is built in.
+28 March: Created a console app and added User input readline in main method, to get n and s values which represent the number of buckets and the amount of records which the bucket can contain.
+2 April: wrote main hash function method which computes a hash of the input string using SHA256 algorithm.